Cancerbackup: Symptoms

 Secondary breast cancer in the liver

 Women whose breast cancer has spread to the liver may feel generally unwell and tired, with a loss of energy.
-It may feel uncomfortable in the area of the liver (on the right side of the abdomen, just under the lower ribs).
+There may be an uncomfortable feeling in the area of the liver (on the right side of the abdomen, just under the lower ribs).

 The liver produces a substance called bile, which helps to digest food in the intestine.
-If the bile ducts leading out of the liver are blocked by secondary cancer, bile may build up in blood and cause jaundice.
-This causes the skin and the whites of eyes to become yellow and may make skin feel itchy.
+If the bile ducts leading out of the liver are blocked by secondary cancer, bile may build up in the blood and cause jaundice.
+This will make the skin and the whites of the eyes become yellow and may make the skin feel itchy.

 Secondary breast cancer in the brain

-The idea of secondary cancer affecting a part of your brain can be very frightening.
+The idea of secondary cancer affecting a part of the brain can be very frightening.
 The brain controls the body, and it can be worrying to think of losing some control.
-However, the symptoms of a secondary tumour in the brain can often be well managed.
+However, the symptoms of a brain tumour can often be well managed.

-If a secondary breast cancer develops in part of your brain, pressure may build up and cause headaches and nausea (feeling sick).
+If a secondary breast cancer develops in part of the brain, pressure may build up within the brain and cause headaches and nausea (feeling sick).
 These symptoms may be worse on waking in the morning and get better through the day.
 The headaches are often at the back of the head.
 They are often worsened by coughing and sneezing.

-Sometimes the first sign of a spread of the cancer to the brain may be a seizure (fit).
-Secondary cancer may affect an area of the brain which controls a certain part of the body.
-This can occasionally cause an arm or a leg to become weaker than usual, or there may be a feeling of numbness, tingling, or pins and needles.
-Sometimes, secondary cancer in the brain may cause a change in personality.
+Sometimes the first sign of a brain tumour may be a fit (seizure).
+Sometimes, the part of the body controlled by the area of the brain affected by the secondary cancer may not work properly.
+This can occasionally cause an arm or a leg to become weaker than usual, or a feeling of numbness, tingling, or pins and needles.
+Sometimes, brain tumours may cause a change in personality.